architv/architv.github.io/_posts/2015-12-17-hackers-and-body-builders.md

 <center><img src="https://i.imgflip.com/vwur0.jpg" title="made at imgflip.com" style="width:100%;height:auto;"></center>

 I was never a fan of competitive programming, and seeing the culture build up was a little sad.
-(Thanks to Arnav Gupta for starting the OSS sig and help bring back the hacker culture).

 Is software development really so simple?
 Can anyone become a good hacker in a short time?
 The answer is a big NO. But not many people understand this.